ernest-bruce/human-internet/humanity/humanity.md

 [attorney_in_fact]: #attorney_in_fact "person authorized to act on behalf of another person or entity through a power·of·attorney document"

+### benefit_corporation
+a [**benefit_corporation**](https://en.wikipedia.org/wiki/benefit_corporation "Wikipedia: benefit corporation") is a business entity whose priority is not solely making profit
+· these businesses commit themselves to the benefit of their customers, employees, community, and the environment before profit; it is enshrined in their articles of incorporation

+[benefit_corporation]: #benefit_corporation "business entity committed to the benefit of its stakeholders before its shareholders"

 ### business_data
 data about the operations of an entity that provides services or products to other entities